Southern Living Oakland Holly TreeIlex hybrid 'Magland' (PP4,417)

 As an added bonus, the Oakland Holly Tree is special among hollies, since it is able to fertilize its own flowers and will produce a heavy crop of berries without needing a male tree to do so.
 It is free of significant pests and diseases and will usually not even be bothered by deer.
 If you are looking for a reliable large evergreen bush or tree, that is also something different, and which you won’t see in every garden around you, then the Oakland Holly Tree is the tree you are looking for.

 Holly trees are widely grown in many different areas of the country, with different varieties and types suitable for different climates.
-Among the many varieties some stand out as unique and special in some way.
+Among the many varieties of Holly trees and bushes some stand out as unique in some way.
 The Oakland Holly Tree is one of those – a unique holly, different in several ways and something really special and valuable in the garden.
 If you like holly trees – and really, who doesn’t – then you will love this distinctive and unique variety that will bring something exciting, new and different to your landscape.